 In connection with our AFS program, we provide repayment guarantees for loans borrowed by airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
 These guarantees are limited to the borrower's failure to timely repay principal and interest on the amortizing senior secured loans to the lenders.
-The loans typically have a term of 12 years or less and may have a maximum term of up to 15 years.
+The loans are collateralized by the financed aircraft and typically have a term of 12 years or less with a maximum term of up to 15 years.
 The loans are denominated in USD or Euros.
 In order to manage risk, we developed an internal credit rating model for airlines in our portfolio.
 Internal credit ratings are based on both quantitative and qualitative factors of the airlines and the environment in which they operate.
 These ratings may change, as new events occur and additional information is obtained.
-As of March 31, 2021 and December 31, 2020, the guarantee liability on our consolidated balance sheet was \$6.2 million and \$6.3 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
-As of March 31, 2021, if the borrowers default on the loans, our obligation and the estimated potential amount of future principal payments we could be required to make under the guarantees was \$703.1 million; however, the loans are collateralized by the financed aircraft.
-Additionally, to the extent possible, the loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.
+As of June 30, 2021 and December 31, 2020, the guarantee liability on our consolidated balance sheet was \$7.8 million and \$6.3 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
+As of June 30, 2021, if all of the airline borrowers under our AFS program defaulted on their loans, our obligation and the estimated potential amount of future principal payments we could be required to make under the guarantees was \$784.1 million.
+However, the loans are collateralized by the financed aircraft and, to the extent possible, the loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.

-As of March 31, 2021, ACG, a borrower and lender under one of the loans guaranteed within our AFS program entered into a deferral agreement whereby the principal payments on the loan are being deferred through 2021 and repaid in the subsequent four years.
+As of June 30, 2021, ACG, a borrower and lender under one of the loans guaranteed within our AFS program entered into a deferral agreement whereby the principal payments on the loan are being deferred through 2021 and repaid in the subsequent four years.
 The borrower is current on its payments under the terms of the deferral plan.